 Newsletters and other marketing tools such as social media can be easily and effectively combined.
-And they can reach recipients anywhere, regardless of whether they are in the office on their work computer, on the sofa at home on a tablet, or on the go on their smartphone, emails can be opened and read anywhere.
+And they can reach recipients anywhere, regardless of whether they are in the office on their work computer, on the sofa at home on a tablet, or on the go on their smartphone.
+Emails can be opened and read anywhere.

-Weaknesses of sending an email newsletters
+Cons of email newsletters

 Where there’s yin, there is yan.
-Or in other words, where there is light, there is also darkness.
-Even if email newsletters provide many benefits, they also have a few shortcomings.
+Or in other words, where there is light, there is also darkness.While email newsletters provide many benefits, there are also a couple cons to consider.

 Unlike with analog advertising media like brochures, flyers, magazines, etc. there is no haptic experience with email newsletters.
 For instance, a desk calendar is visibly looked at all year round.
 Emails, on the other hand, do not have a physical presence.

 Constant source of traffic

-Absence of physical haptics
+Absence of physical experience

 Ease of deletion

-Easy performance measurement
+Easy performance tracking